 mtDNA & Maternal Ancestry

-This section focusses on mtDNA tests.
+This section focuses on mtDNA tests.
 However, let's look at some of the basic terms and in passing, mention other terms which the reader might use for further research:

-- Autosomal DNA… the autosomes are all the chromosomes in the cell nucleus apart from the X and Y chromosomes.
+- Autosomal DNA…the autosomes are all the chromosomes in the cell nucleus apart from the X and Y chromosomes.
 These are handed down by both parents and shuffled around by random pairing in the process of meiosis.
 Also some segments of a chromosome may be recombined from a maternal chromosome, the other from a paternal chromosome by chiasma in meiosis.
 This is what gives variation between brothers etc. Autosomal DNA tests are OK to establish close relations… brothers and sisters, 1st, 2nd and 3rd cousins.
 However, they are not effective for distant relations.

 - mtDNA…the DNA from the mitochondria.
 Mitochondria are tiny bodies in the cytoplasm (jelly) of the cell (not the nucleus) and are responsible for changing chemicals into energy.
 The female's body cells form the ovum which contains the same mitochondria with the same mtDNA.
 The nucleus of the ovum is fertilised by the sperm, then the fertilised ovum starts dividing… with the end result that the nucleus has DNA from father and mother and the mitochondria have mtDNA which has been handed down from mother to daughter unchanged, provided there are no errors in copying (mutations). mtDNA does not have the same problem to the family historian regarding autosomal DNA’s random pairing and recombination.

 FTDNA maintains a database and notifies customers of matches.
 I received the great news that I have full mtDNA matches with 10 other people and was supplied with their e-mail details.
 Following correspondence and an on-line ad hoc forum, the following data was established from my full mtDNA matches: